17 Top-Rated Beaches in the Seychelles

 11. Beau Vallon Bay, Mahé

 The view at Beau Vallon Bay is the stuff dreams are made of.
-Drooping palms wave in greeting above a long stretch of silver, soft sand while offering a shady retreat.
+Drooping palms wave in greeting above a long stretch of silver, soft sand while offering a shady retreat that's much-appreciated by overheated beach goers.

 One of the largest beaches on Mahé, Beau Vallon is peppered with beach hotels, restaurants, and other shops.
 The downside: this makes the beach seem a bit more commercialized than a top Seychelles beach should be, but the crowds are luckily kept at bay.

-A family-friendly spot, Beau Vallon offers some of the safest swimming on the island.
-Since the tide goes in and out slowly and there are few waves, it's an easy place to wade and splash around with kids.
+A family-friendly beach, Beau Vallon offers some of the safest swimming on the island.
+Since the tide goes in and out slowly and there are few waves, it's an easy beach to wade in and splash around with kids.

 12. Anse Forbans, Mahé

 If you're looking for a place to relax, Anse Forbans is it.
-Shallow, calm, and vibrant turquoise water make this beach an ideal place for families, romantics, and those looking to chill out.
+Shallow, calm, and vibrant turquoise water make this an ideal beach for families, romantics, and those looking to chill out.
 While swimming and sunbathing are the main pastimes, many enjoy snorkeling and fishing around the calm bay.

 Located along Mahé's southeast coast, Anse Forbans has also fallen prey to beach hotels like the four-star Doubletree by Hilton Seychelles - Allamanda Resort and Spa.
 That's not necessarily a bad, thing, though, as it means you'll be able to find restaurants, accommodation, and access to water sports nearby.